chocolatey/choco-wiki/How-To-Host-Feed.md

 * Package store is filesystem.
 * Can be easily upgrade to Simple Server.
 * Permissions are based on file system/share permissions.
-* There is no limitation on package sizes.
+* There is no limitation on package sizes (or rather, it can likely handle 100MB+ file sizes, maybe even GB sized packages).
+Don't create multiple GB sized packages, what is wrong with you?! ;)

 **Disadvantages:**
 * Anyone with permission can push and overwrite packages.